tipeJ/FlavorApp/README.md

 FlavorApp is a cross-platform application designed to display tasty flavor combinations.
 The application contains recommendations for (almost) every flavor in existence.

+Future features will include seasonal information and multi-flavor searching.

 ## How do I use it?

 1. Install the software by following the link to Google Play Store or by downloading the installer in the releases page.